3-Day Istanbul Itinerary for First-Timers | Turkey

 Yes, this is quite a touristy thing to do, but we think it would be the perfect way to end your 3 days in Istanbul.
 It will also enable you to get a glimpse of some of the sights you probably won’t have had time to see.

-There are lots of sunset cruise options on offer by different companies and you can easily book one whilst you’re in Istanbul.
-However, if you prefer to get things planned and booked up in advance you could book one online with GetYourGuide, which has plenty of tours to choose from
+There are lots of sunset cruise options on offer by different companies and you can easily book one while you’re in Istanbul.
+However, if you prefer to get things planned in advance you could always book one online before your trip.

 Additional Things to See and Do in Istanbul